Star Wars (film): Box office

-On July 21, 1978, while still showing in 38 theaters in the US, the film expanded into a 1,744 theater national saturation windup of release and set a new U.S. weekend record of $10,202,726.
-The gross prior to the expansion was $221,280,994.
-The expansion added a further $43,774,911 to take its gross to $265,055,905.
-Reissues in 1979 ($22,455,262), 1981 ($17,247,363), and 1982 ($17,981,612) brought its cumulative gross in the U.S. and Canada to $323 million, and extended its global earnings to $530 million.
-In doing so, it became the first film to gross $500 million worldwide, and remained the highest-grossing film of all time until E.T. the Extra-Terrestrial (1982) broke that record in 1983.
+Star Wars was still playing in 38 US theaters fourteen months after its initial release.
+On July 21, 1978, it was expanded to 1,744 theaters, and set a new US weekend record of $10.2 million.
+The $43.8 million gross from this expansion brought its total domestic gross to over $265 million.
+Theatrical re-releases in 1979 ($22.5 million), 1981 ($17.2 million), and 1982 ($18 million) brought its cumulative gross in the US and Canada to $323 million, and extended its global earnings to $530 million.
+Star Wars had become the first film to gross $500 million worldwide, and remained the highest-grossing film of all time until E.T. the Extra-Terrestrial set a new record in 1983.

-The release of the Special Edition in 1997 was the highest-grossing reissue of all-time with a gross of $138.3 million, bringing its total gross in the United States and Canada to $460,998,007, reclaiming the all-time number one spot.
-Internationally, the reissue grossed $117.2 million, with $26 million from the United Kingdom and $15 million from Japan.
-In total, the film has grossed over $775 million worldwide.

-Adjusted for inflation, it had earned over $2.5 billion worldwide at 2011 prices, which saw it ranked as the third-highest-grossing film at the time, according to Guinness World Records.
-At the North American box office, it ranks second behind Gone with the Wind (1939) on the inflation-adjusted list.
+The theatrical release of the Star Wars Special Edition in 1997 was the highest-grossing reissue of all-time at $138.3 million, bringing the film's total gross in the US and Canada to $461 million, which led it to reclaim the all-time number one rank for domestic gross.
+(Note: Attributed to multiple references:) Internationally, the re-release grossed $117.2 million, with $26 million from the United Kingdom and $15 million from Japan.
+In total, Star Wars has grossed over $775 million worldwide.
+In 2011, Guinness World Records estimated that it was the third-highest-grossing film worldwide, adjusted for inflation.
+In the United States and Canada, it ranks second behind Gone with the Wind (1939) on the inflation-adjusted list.